The University is accredited by the Higher Learning Commission.

 Listed below are a few of the employers who have hired our graduates:

-In addition, the Manufacturing Engineering Technology Program is accredited by the Association of Technology, Management and Applied Engineering (ATMAE).
+The Manufacturing Engineering Technology undergraduate program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+In addition, the program is accredited by the Association of Technology, Management and Applied Engineering (ATMAE).

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.